munaibalhelali/PuzzleGame_using_Qt/README.md

 ## Build and Run
 To build and run this game, Qt Creator is needed.
 The game was built using Qt5.

+## Disclaimer: I do not own the copy rights of any of the images used in this project.